Are there days when you wake up feeling like your voice sounds weaker than usual? Your throat feels sore and tight plus you’re coughing as well.

 Cats aren’t the most regular of water drinkers and it needs to be drinking often to moisten up their passageways.

-Make sure to change up your cat’s drinking bowl every few hours as most cats don’t enjoy drinking from a stale and stagnant water source.
+Make sure to change up your cat’s drinking bowl every few hours as most cats don’t enjoy drinking from a stale water source.

 Make Your Cat Comfortable

-Yes it can be deadly in cats if the cat’s throat or trachea gets too swollen and it becomes too difficult for the cat to breathe or eat normally.
+Laryngitis can be life-threatening if the cat’s throat or trachea gets too swollen and it becomes too difficult for the cat to breathe or eat normally.

 Any upper respiratory tract infection that is left untreated for too long can cause serious complications over the long term and affect your cat’s quality of life.